 All of our activities are optional!
 Participate in as few or as many as you like!

 Our Sew-Ins are informal gatherings where we meet to visit and work on our own projects.
-Due to the pandemic, we have had to curtail our gatherings.
 Check our Meetings and Activities Page for dates and times for our next Sew-In Day.

 Block of the Month